alvarogarcia7/haskell-simple-sessions/parser/README.md

-## Parser session
+# Parser session

+## Problem description

-Create a binary expression calculator that takes a string and returns a boolean
+  * Create a binary expression calculator that takes a string and returns a boolean

+## Versions

 ### Version `simple`